patriksporre/html5-typescript-canvas/README.md

 ### 22. Twister (single color)

 **Description:** A vertical twister effect, simulating a twisting block with four sides.
 The sides are colored differently (red, green, blue, yellow) and the twist animates based on a sinusoidal function.
 The amplitude of the twist oscillates over time, giving a dynamic visual effect.
-Use keys 1 to 4 to select twist.
+Use keys '1' to '4' to select twist.
+Use key 'f' for flat rendering, 'g' for Gouraud rendering, and 't' for Gouraud texture rendering.

 ![Screenshot](./source/examples/21twister/screenshot.jpg)